Mechanical clock suspension spring

 The leader hooks to the suspension spring.
 The suspension spring is at the top of the movement.
 The pendulum hangs onto the leader.

-All or some of these parts are what you need to order to replace lost pendulum parts.
+All, or some, of these parts are what you need to order to replace lost pendulum parts.
 Again, the order of the parts is the suspension spring, the leader, then the pendulum.

 If the leader is missing, identify who made the movement.
 Use the above information to correctly identify the movement so it is possible to replace the pendulum part.
-The leader possibilities are narrowed down considerably upon knowing who made the movement.
-This makes things much easier when replacing lost pendulum parts.
-After knowing the manufacturer, match the information to a leader shown on this page.

-In the final analysis, visually inspect the pendulum hook style, the crutch on the back of the movement, and the suspension hook.
 Finally, compare the components of the clock to the options in that manufacturer category to figure out the best one.
 Replacing lost pendulum part can be tricky however with these descriptions the task should be less daunting.

 The lost suspension spring